gpuweb/WSL/Spec/source/index.rst

 A shader is a compilation unit which includes type definitions and function definitions.

-WSL is used to describe different types of shaders:
+WHLSL is used to describe different types of shaders:

 #.
 Vertex shaders
 #.
 Fragment shaders